The Loft (New York City): Legacy

 Mancuso continued to spread the influence of the Loft overseas, founding the Lucky Cloud Sound System in London and Last Note parties in Italy with his protégé Colleen Murphy, and provided inspiration to the audiophile club Precious Hall in Sapporo, Japan.

-David Mancuso passed away at his home on November 16th, 2016; he was 72.
+David Mancuso died on November 16, 2016 at the age of 72.
 Many mourned Mancuso's death, remembering him for his contributions to dance culture.

 Compilation albums

 Two volumes of David Mancuso presents The Loft were released on the independent label Nuphonic Records in 1999 and 2000.
 These were compiled by Mancuso and Colleen ‘Cosmo’ Murphy and featured a selection of music played at The Loft parties.